Day 1. Bird watching along Manu Road Rufous-capped Thornbill and Swallow-tailed Nightjar.

 Day 10.
 Birding Pantiacolla Ridge.
 Black Tinamou and Band-bellied Owl

 If you like to try for some very rare Peruvian birds it may be a good idea to aim for the Pantiacolla ridge.

 After Coffee at 3 AM, we shall start the trail.
 It is about an 8K walk and a 500m ascent.
 Before dawn we will be out looking for Band-bellied Owl.
 A very seldom seen upper tropical replacement of Spectacled Owl.
 The sun-rise from the viewpoint is well worth the early morning hike in the dark.

-Other species here include Chestnut-tipped Toucanet, Orange-breasted Falcon, Black-and-White Hawk-Eagle, Pavonine Quetzal, Koepcke’s Hermit, Scaly-breasted Woodpecker and a foothill form of Thrush-like Manakin whose call is different from the lowland form and may yet prove to be a separate species.
+Other species here include Chestnut-tipped Toucanet, Orange-breasted Falcon, Black-and-White Hawk-Eagle, Pavonine Quetzal, Koepcke’s Hermit, Scaly-breasted Woodpecker and a foothill form of Thrush-like Schiffornis whose call is different from the lowland form, and different from recently split Foothill Schiffornis, and may yet prove to be a separate species.
 We will be back at the lodge again around lunch for our afternoon birding or a well-deserved rest.
 Night Pantiacolla Lodge.

 Day 11.
 Pantiacolla to Manu Amazon Lodge.
 Pale-winged Trumpeter and Buckley’s Forest Falcon.